Berlin Travel Guide

-There are flights to Germany from cities all over the world and the most popular airport is the Berlin-Tegel Airport, situated a convenient five miles (8km) north west of the centre of Berlin.
+There are flights to Germany from cities all over the world and the most popular airport is Berlin-Tegel Airport, situated a convenient five miles (8km) northwest of the centre of Berlin.
 Another option is to fly into Berlin Schönefeld Airport, which is situated in the area of the city previously designated as East Berlin, and is 11 miles (18km) southeast of the city centre.
 Berlin Schönefeld is often cheaper and a good alternative for budget travellers.
 Get more information on Airport's in Berlin.

 Did you know?

 -Berlin is the most multi-cultural city in Germany.